ChrisGutknecht/inventory_campaigns/README.md

 ---

-## ADDON 1: Cloud function to write a BigQuery to cloud storage
+## ADDON 1: Cloud function to write a BigQuery table to cloud storage

 Add these packages to your requirements.txt